-Barcode is a machine-readable coding system that is used to store data.
-It was first developed in 1940’s by a graduate student named Bernard Silver when the owner of a grocery store in the U.S. requested a simpler way to collect information at the grocery check-out lines and later this technology became one of the most commonly used technologies of today among with some other types of barcodes.
+The barcode is a machine-readable coding system that is used to store data.
+It was first developed in the 1940’s by a graduate student named Bernard Silver when the owner of a grocery store in the U.S. requested a simpler way to collect information at the grocery check-out lines and later this technology became one of the most commonly used technologies of today among with some other types of barcodes.

 Technically speaking, barcodes are a series of bars with varying widths and spaces.
 These barcodes are linear, meaning they are one dimensional and thus only allow for a low amount of storage.

 Because the data stored with barcode technology was one dimensional and rather limited in storage capacity, a newer technology was offered by a Japanese company called QR Code (Abbreviated from Quick response Code) in 1994.
 QR Code is a type of two-dimensional square barcode, storing encrypted data.
-A standard QR code can encode 23,624 bits of data, since each bit has 2 states (0 or 1), it adds up to a permutation of 223624 !
+A standard QR code can encode 23,624 bits of data, and since each bit has 2 states (0 or 1), it adds up to a permutation of 223624 !

 The QR Code Technology Used in Outliers Notebook